ijardillier/netclient-elastic/Readme.md

     # ...

-But, with this implementation, we won't be able to make correlation with logs by adding transaction id and span id.
+But, with this implementation, we won't be able to make correlation with logs by adding transaction id and trace id.

 ### NuGet - .Net Core  setup